matoloa/brainwash/README.md

 se also specific build document in docs.
-This requires a development version of cx_freeze (v6.16): pip install --upgrade --pre --extra-index-url https://marcelotduarte.github.io/packages/ cx_Freeze Build from src folder [SIC], this is needed as cxfreeze does not handle our repo structure cracefully.
+This requires a development version of cx_freeze (v6.16): pip install --upgrade --pre --extra-index-url https://marcelotduarte.github.io/packages/ cx_Freeze Build from src folder [SIC], this is needed as cxfreeze does not handle our repo structure gracefully.
 When it does, it should be from repo root.

 ### Windows
 > python setup.py build_exe --silent-level 2